 As a result, people aren’t that curious anymore.
 And with all the drops we’ve seen in bitcoin’s price over the past two years, few believe they’ll get rich from it.

 I spend a lot more time with non-crypto people than crypto people.
 You may think “it’s back at $8,000!
-Bull run FOMO LAMBO MOON buy now!!!”
+Bull run FOMO LAMBO buy now LAST CHANCE BEFORE MOON!!!”

-From what I can tell, most people think “oh, it hit $8,000 again?
-It’s going to crash.
+From what I can tell, most people think “yea, whatever, it’s going to crash.
 It always does.”

 We’re at a point where bitcoin’s technology is no longer novel.
 YouTubers and celebrities aren’t doing crazy things with it anymore.
 There’s no evidence that more than a small amount of bitcoin transactions are actual payments instead of trading or speculation—though, if you have some research showing I’m wrong, I’d love you to share it (email me firstname.lastname@example.org).